 15th Wedding Anniversary – Crystal

 Crystal is a luxurious product – the most expensive traditional anniversary gift so far.
 It was chosen for its clarity – as a transparent product it represents how the couple see each other clearly after 15 years together.
-Crystal gifts will add a beautiful touch to your home.
+Crystal jewellery will always be a welcome gift - we love this matching necklace and earrings set from Goldsmiths.

 20th Wedding Anniversary – China

 China is fragile, but when it is looked after properly, it can stand the test of time.
 Much like a relationship!
 Even after two decades together, you may have your moments but if you take care your relationship will always survive.
-Giving each other china based gifts is a good way to remind yourselves of that.
+Giving each other china based gifts is a good way to remind yourselves of that - we love these animal-themed pieces from Yvonne Ellen at John Lewis!

 Couples with more expensive taste will be pleased to know the modern alternative for 20 years of marriage is platinum.